Stretch Marks On The Breasts: Causes, Treatment, Prevention, And Risk Factors

 Stretch Marks On The Breast: What Do They Look Like?

-It is very common for women to develop stretch marks on the breasts.
+It is very common for women to develop stretch marks on different body parts, especially on the breasts.
 If you examine your breasts closely, you may find long and thin lines or streaks.
 Those are stretch marks or striae distensae.

 Usually, when they first appear, they appear reddish, purplish, or pinkish.
-These are early stretch marks and are called striae rubra.
+These red or purple stretch marks are called striae rubra.
 As the stretch marks get old, you will see the lines turning white.
 These are old stretch marks and are called striae alba.

 Stretch marks are referred to as striae gravidarum if you get them during pregnancy.
 During pregnancy, apart from your abdomen, you may also develop stretch marks on your breasts, thighs, hips, and buttocks (1).